Program: B.A., Anthropology

 6. Additional Electives (12 units)

 In consultation with the undergraduate advisor for the Anthropology department, choose four additional 3-unit upper division courses in Anthropology (12 units).
-See “Exceptions and Restrictions” below for important information about selection of electives.
+Any one section of ANTH 494AA-ZZ will count as one elective course.

 7. General Education (48 units)